Vincent Anthony, General Secretary

 Jim Henson led a UNIMA-USA committee of Frank Ballard, Bil Baird, Nancy Staub and Allelu Kurten in incorporating UNIMA-USA into a non-profit, tax-exempt organization, UNIMA-USA, Inc., in 1979.

 In 1980 UNIMA International held its 13th Congress in Washington DC, This was the first time the Congress was held outside of Europe.
-In 1992 the Center for Puppetry Arts in Atlanta George became the headquarters for UNIMA-USA.
+In 1992 the Center for Puppetry Arts in Atlanta Georgia became the headquarters for UNIMA-USA.